Introduction

 Google Cloud Tech and AI Search provide direct implementation value for teams that need prompt design guidance and user-facing framing for model behavior , .
 Yang et al.’s practitioner survey on ChatGPT and beyond adds empirical guidance on when to use LLMs versus fine-tuned models for specific NLP tasks .

-What should an enterprise implement first after reading this analysis?
+What should enterprises implement first after this LLM practice review for large language models?

 Start with a minimal governance baseline.
 Define approved use cases.
 Define prompt versioning rules.
 Define output verification requirements.
 Define escalation procedures for harmful or ungrounded responses.
 This sequence converts theory into immediate control coverage , , , .